wbalmer/petitRADTRANS/docs/content/adding_opacities.rst

 So the ``&`` is the line break operator.
 After fixing this, recompile using ``make``.

 In this example we will calculate the opacities of the NaH molecule.
-All necessary files for calculating opacities can be found on the `ExoMol website <http://www.exomol.com/data/molecules/NaH/23Na-1H/Rivlin/>`_.
+All necessary files for calculating opacities can be found on the ExoMol Website on the `NaH page <http://www.exomol.com/data/molecules/NaH/23Na-1H/Rivlin/>`_.

 Download the following files: